 Dr. Butler is an interactive and engaging public speaker with years of research and practical experience.
-His speaking engagements address timely issues related to use of force training as well as potential solutions, making them ideal for police conference keynotes and department events.
-His areas of expertise include: police defensive and control tactics, martial arts training for law enforcement, non-lethal use of force, verbal de-escalation tactics, psychological factors influencing police performance, and officer wellness.
+His speaking engagements address timely issues related to use of force training as well as potential solutions, making them ideal for conference keynote speeches, academy trainings/graduations, and department trainings.
+His areas of expertise include: police control tactics, martial arts training for law enforcement, non-lethal use of force, verbal de-escalation tactics, psychological factors influencing police performance, and officer wellness.

 “Confidence: The Secret Weapon to Maximize Officer Safety and Minimize Excessive Force Issues”